-FRANÇOIS BEAUDRY — ENCAUSTIC PAINTINGS
+FRANÇOIS BEAUDRY — ENCAUSTIC

 francois beaudry encaustic painting landscape bas-relief water reflection leaves via appalachia series 17